oracle/json-in-db/JdbcExamples/README.md

     - Workload type **Transaction Processing** or **JSON** is selected
     - **Always Free** is selected
     - Version **21c** (or later) is selected
+    - IMPORTANT: 21c is required to run these examples.
+At the time of this writing, 21c is only available in the Always Free Tier and is restricted to the regions (IAD - US East, PHX - US West, LHR - UK South, and FRA - Germany Central).
+If 21c is not available in your Cloud region, you can alternatively use [https://www.oracle.com/database/technologies/xe-downloads.html](Oracle Database XE) to run the database locally.

     <img src="img/create2.png" width="500px"/>